Alumni Story: Cameron Brewer

 Cameron Brewer grew up ‘developer adjacent’ in San Antonio.

-Cameron changed his major to a business entrepreneurship degree just to get out of school, later getting a master’s degree in regional city planning from Oklahoma University.
-Today, Cameron works in the small business world.
-What attracts him is the community aspect of what he does, which is typically SBA lending.
+Cameron changed his major to a business entrepreneurship degree as a quick path to graduate, later getting a master’s degree in regional and city planning from OU.
+Today, Cameron works in the small business world. .
+“What attracts me is the community aspect of what I do as a dedicated SBA loan officer, focused on the state where I live.”
+He says, “It's been a great crossover between seeing what's going on in the small business world, which really drives so much of our economy at the community and local levels.”

 Cameron Brewer

-Cameron’s introduction to the Incremental Development Alliance started with an event put on by the Oklahoma City Urban Land Institute (ULI) called the Latina Urbanism Summit.
+Cameron’s introduction to the Incremental Development Alliance started with an event put on by the Urban Land Institute (ULI) Oklahoma called the Latina Urbanism Summit.
 It was a look at the differences in development and redevelopment in Latin communities in Oklahoma City.
 One panelist was Monte Anderson, a former IncDev instructor.
 It was his presentation that made an impression on Cameron.

 Want to bring an Incremental Development Alliance training to your town?
 Visit this page to learn more.